-Under certain circumstances, if the claims administrator pays your healthcare provider amounts that are your responsibility, such as deductibles, co-payments or co-insurance, the claims administrator may collect such amounts directly from you.
+Under certain circumstances, if the claims administrator pays your healthcare provider amounts that are your responsibility, such as deductibles, co-payments or co-insurance, they may collect such amounts directly from you.
 You agree that the claims administrator has the right to recover such amounts from you.